What Do Radiologic Technologists Do?

 Radiation oncologists are physicians who specialize in the treatment of cancer.
 They consult with each patient and the patient's primary care physician to determine the best course of therapy and plan a treatment schedule.
 Then, they work with a medical dosimetrist to calculate how much radiation will be delivered.
 The radiation therapist is the medical professional who carries out the treatment plan by delivering targeted radiation to the tumor site.

-Interventional radiologists are radiologists who perform nonsurgical treatments for a number of medical conditions, most commonly vascular disease.
+Interventional radiologists perform nonsurgical treatments for a number of medical conditions, most commonly vascular disease.
 Examples of these treatments include angioplasty, thrombolysis, atherectomy, embolization of bleeding vessels and occlusion of brain aneurysms.
 Interventional radiologists perform these procedures under the guidance of x-rays, magnetic resonance or other imaging methods.